aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofilltype/_index.md

 ```

-Copies only the value of the source area to the target area,
+Copies only the value of the source area to the target area.

 ### equals(Object arg0) {#equals-java.lang.Object-}
 ```